 From Dublin Mercantile Advertiser, and Weekly Price Current - Friday 02 January 1846

 LOSS OF THE ST. DAVID STEAMER.
 We regret to announce that this Steamer, about which much anxiety has existed for some days, has been totally lost.
 She left Havre the 12th ultimo, for Dublin, principally laden with wine.
 It is not known whether any passengers were on board; but, if there had been, it is feared that they as well as the crew have perished.
 The St. David was an old vessel, ill adapted for the severe weather that prevailed during the last month.

-The St. David had had a record of mishaps: her machinery was damaged in February 1844, she had grounded at Belan Point in June 1844, she had a leaking pipe in June 1844, she had to shelter in Fishguard Roads in a storm in late 1845.
+The St. David had had a record of mishaps: 3 passengers died of exposure in 1839, her machinery was damaged in February 1844, she had grounded at Belan Point in June 1844, she had a leaking pipe in June 1844, she had to shelter in Fishguard Roads in a storm in late 1845.